nichol7s/timelines-site/pages/technologies.md

 permalink: /technologies
 ---

-A few years back, Northwestern University (Knight Lab) made a Timeline 'widget': [timeline.knightlab.com](https://timeline.knightlab.com/) (TimelineJS3).
+A few years back, Northwestern University (Knight Lab) made an **interactive** timeline 'widget': [timeline.knightlab.com](https://timeline.knightlab.com/) (TimelineJS3).
 That's open source on GitHub.
 Key contributors: Joe Germuska, Zach Wise, Heather Billings, Jennifer Y Wilson, and Scott Bradley.

-More recently, University of Idaho's the Center for Digital Inquiry and Learning (CDIL) use that technology in a "static site generator" way of working via [Jekyll](https://jekyllrb.com/), and a timeline template for that: [github.com/thecdil/timelinejs-template](https://github.com/thecdil/timelinejs-template).
-See fantastic **interactive** preview site: [thecdil.github.io/timelinejs-template](https://thecdil.github.io/timelinejs-template/).
+More recently, University of Idaho's the Center for Digital Inquiry and Learning (CDIL) use that technology in a "static site generator" way of working via [Jekyll](https://jekyllrb.com/), and a timeline template for that: [github.com/thecdil/timelinejs-template](https://github.com/thecdil/timelinejs-template) with a few timeline entries (video, sound, text, pics).
+See their fantastic preview site: [thecdil.github.io/timelinejs-template](https://thecdil.github.io/timelinejs-template/).
 Key contributor: Evan Williamson

 This site, its-airborne.org, has five interactive timelines to make our case for world recognition of this fact for COVID-19 and the rollout of airborne precautions after that.
 See them in the top☝️nav☝️of☝️THIS☝️page️.
 Here's one as a pic with some explanation in red;

 ![](https://user-images.githubusercontent.com/82182/110314794-3c013700-8000-11eb-841a-518e2b97f4b6.png)

-## You should use these technologies for your own cause.
+## You should use these technologies for your own cause

 **You should work with that CDIL-made template above**